 - Rapid code generation using a custom tool named Gii

-- Full compliance with XHTML standard
+- Full compliance with the XHTML standard

-- Compatibility-by-design with 3rd-party frameworks.
+- Designed for compatibility with 3rd-party frameworks.